admin

 Move to St John the Baptist Church

-At the entrance to the Lower Precinct a decorative plaque on a free-standing plinth commemorates another of Coventry’s friendship links born out of suffering, this time with the Czech village of Lidice, razed to the ground by the Nazis in … Continue reading →
+Lidice Place stands at the entrance to the Lower Precinct.
+It contains a decorative plaque commemorating another of Coventry’s friendship links born out of suffering, this time with Lidice.
+Lidice is a village in the Czech Republic not far from … Continue reading →

 Move to Lidice Place